aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/_index.md

 You have created empty EC2 instance with Elastic IP, however is is not very realistic scenario.

-So in this chapter you will improve the existing template with these features:
+In this chapter you will improve the existing template with these features:

 + Use the latest Amazon Linux 2 AMI and deploy in any region using SSM parameter Store.
 + Attach IAM role to the instance and login to it via SSM Session Manager.